At its core, our technology makes any PDF document tamper-proof and instantly verifiable by a third party in a server-less architecture.

 Server-less: this enables the solution to scale and also makes it virtually maintenance free.
-Since there are no servers, once the document is issued - no further infrastructure is required needed to keep it verifiable
+Since there are no servers, once the PDF document is issued - no further infrastructure is required needed to keep it verifiable.

 Security: Based on PKI, it is much more secure than typical internet banking

-Works for electronic as well as printed documents: The Qryptal code has a physical embodiment (barcode) which makes it transcend both electronic and printed copies of the document
+Works for electronic as well as printed PDF documents: The Qryptal code has a physical embodiment (barcode) which makes it transcend both electronic and printed copies of the PDF document.

 Privacy: Qryptal helps safeguard and protect the privacy of the customer and institution in an uncomplicated logical manner

 The essential workflow for deploying Qryptal is to integrate with the Qryptal Generator API so that the Qryptal Secure QR Code can be generated and seamlessly added to your documents in order to enable easy validation.